flo1met/metropolis_sampler/README.md

 ## Citation

-The citation for this code and report can be found in the [CITATION.bib](CITATION.bib) file within this repository.
+The citation for this code and report can be found in the [CITATION.cff](CITATION.cff) file within this repository.